OpenShot

 OpenShot Video Editor is a free and open-source video editor for Windows, macOS, Linux, and ChromeOS.
 The project started in August 2008 by Jonathan Thomas, with the objective of providing a stable, free, and friendly to use video editor.

 The program supports Windows, macOS, and Linux ever since version 2.1.0 (released in 2016).
 OpenShot added support for ChromeOS in version 2.6.0 (released in 2021).
 There is an unofficial portable version beginning in 2020.

 OpenShot is written in Python, PyQt5, C++ and offers a Python API.
 OpenShot's core video editing functionality is implemented in a C++ library, libopenshot.
 The core audio editing is based on the JUCE library.

 Video formats and codecs supported

 OpenShot supports commonly used video compression formats that are supported by FFmpeg, including WebM (VP9), AVCHD (libx264), HEVC (libx265), and audio codecs such as mp3 (libmp3lame) and aac (libfaac).
-The program can render MPEG4, ogv, Blu-ray, and DVD video, and Full HD videos for uploading to Internet video web sites.
+The program can render MPEG4, ogv, Blu-ray and DVD video, Full HD, 4K UHD, 8K UHD, and 16K UHD videos.